josephyhu/Build-a-Personal-Learning-Journal/README.md

 # Build a Personal Learning Journal
 3rd Treehouse PHP Techdegree project.

+## About
+This project allows the user to post journal entries that gets added to a database called journal.db.
+The user can also edit and delete specific entries, and they can even delete all entries.

+## Information About Pages
+### Home Page (index.php)
+This page lists all the entries in descending order by date posted.
+It also has a search and delete all entries features, and it has pagination.

+### Detail Page (detail.php?id={id})
+This page displays a specific entry by {id}.

+### New Entry Page (new.php)
+This page allows the user to post new entries.
+The allowed fields are entry title, date posted, time spent learning, things learned, resources, and tags.
+The fields: title, date, time spent, and things learned are all required.
+The resources and tags fields are optional.

+### Edit Entry Page (edit.php?id={id})
+This page allows the user to edit a specific entry by {id}.
+The fields are the same as the fields on the new entry page, but they are all optional.

+### Tag Page (tags.php?tag={tag})
+This page displays all entries by {tag} also in descending order by date posted.

+### Delete and Delete All Pages (delete.php?id={id} and delete_all.php)
+These pages deletes a specific entry by {id} and all entries respectively.

+### Pages Ending in `_l`
+All pages ending in `_l` are exactly the same as the corresponding pages without the `_l` except they have lighter backgrounds.

 ## Recent Changes
 * Added dark background/light background option.
   * Changed the background color to midnight blue for the dark background.